Triple dip” La Niña: Basics Explained

 During La Nina, trade winds are even stronger than usual, pushing more warm water toward Asia.
 This leads to an increase in upwelling off the west coast of the Americas, which brings cold, nutrient-rich water to the surface.

-El Nino and La Nina are opposite phases of what is known as the El Nino-Southern Oscillation (ENSO) cycle.
+EN and LN are opposite phases of what is known as the El Nino-Southern Oscillation (ENSO) cycle.

 0 Comments